rails/rails/guides/source/active_support_core_extensions.md

 logger.info("<- is the current time")
 ```

-NOTE: Defined in +active_support/core_ext/logger.rb+.
+NOTE: Defined in `active_support/core_ext/logger.rb`.

-Extensions to +NameError+
+Extensions to `NameError`
 -------------------------

-Active Support adds +missing_name?+ to +NameError+, which tests whether the exception was raised because of the name passed as argument.
+Active Support adds `missing_name?` to `NameError`, which tests whether the exception was raised because of the name passed as argument.

 The name may be given as a symbol or string.
 A symbol is tested against the bare constant name, a string is against the fully-qualified constant name.

-TIP: A symbol can represent a fully-qualified constant name as in +:"ActiveRecord::Base"+, so the behavior for symbols is defined for convenience, not because it has to be that way technically.
+TIP: A symbol can represent a fully-qualified constant name as in `:"ActiveRecord::Base"`, so the behavior for symbols is defined for convenience, not because it has to be that way technically.

-For example, when an action of +PostsController+ is called Rails tries optimistically to use +PostsHelper+.
+For example, when an action of `PostsController` is called Rails tries optimistically to use `PostsHelper`.
 It is OK that the helper module does not exist, so if an exception for that constant name is raised it should be silenced.
-But it could be the case that +posts_helper.rb+ raises a +NameError+ due to an actual unknown constant.
+But it could be the case that `posts_helper.rb` raises a `NameError` due to an actual unknown constant.
 That should be reraised.
-The method +missing_name?+ provides a way to distinguish both cases:
+The method `missing_name?` provides a way to distinguish both cases:

 ```ruby
 def default_helper_module!